 Ten questions on everything between “lead exists” and “human is talking to them”: measurement, SLA, routing rules, fast lanes, after-hours, and where agents fit.
-The grade updates as you answer.
+Answer all ten, then see your grade.

 F28/100